-A CARE AND Community Plan/SOA, SHANARRI SOAB SOAB SOAB SOA3 How much will it cost?
+Community Plan/SOA, SHANARRI SOAB SOA8 SOA8 SOA3 How much will it cost?
 No specific identified expenditure required.
 No specific identified expenditure required.
 Unknown at this point.
 Contained within existing budget Who is responsible?
-Head of Regeneration & Planning Head of Regeneration & Planning SoH Director ERR How will we know we are getting there?
-Establishment of: agreed processes and compliance with time targets Increase in planning applications submitted online, faster delivery of planning decisions and more efficient planning enforcement.
+Head of Regeneration & Planning Head of Regeneration & Planning SOJ Director ERR How will we know we are getting there?
+Establishment of agreed processes and compliance with time targets Increase in planning applications submitted online, faster delivery of planning decisions and more efficient planning enforcement.
 Audit actions completed in a timely manner Annual report and successful delivery of the projects How will we get there (including timescale)?
-Undertake procedural changes identified as Key Performance Outcomes, completion dates staged Encourage use of the ePlanning system, work with customers to deliver faster planning decisions and review the Planning Enforcement Charter Working with services and suppliers and services to ensure compliance Ongoing monitoring and review against RI milestones Where do we want to be?
-Compliance with nationally agreed Local Authority Bullding Standards Scotland (LABSS) and Scottish Government Bullding Standards Division (BSD) Continuous Improvement Plan Compliance with targets set in the Planning Service Improvement Plan Bei confident that all software deployed on the network is fully licensed and all asset records are accurate.
+Undertake procedural changes Identified as Key Performance Outcomes, completion dates staged Encourage use of the ePlanning system, work with customers to deliver faster planning decisions and review the Planning Enforcement Charter Working with services and suppliers and services to ensure compliance Ongoing monitoring and review against RI milestones Where do we want to be?
+Compliance with nationally agreed Local Authority Bullding Standards Scotland (LABSS) and Scotlish Government Building Standards Division (BSD) Continuous Improvement Plan Compliance with targets set in the Planning Service Improvement Plan Be confident that all software deployed on the network is fully licensed and all asset records are accurate.
 Deliver Operating Plan Where are we now?
 Improve the speed and quality of building warrant assessment and compliance with building standards.
-Improve the efficiency of the planning application and enforcement process Internal Audit has identified a number of weaknesses in our SAM Mid Term Review of URC performance Area of Directorate Activity Building Standards Development Management Software Asset Management Riverside Inverciyde Ser ERR 18 ERR 19 ERR 20 ERR 21
+Improve the efficiency of the planning application and enforcement process Internal Audit has identified a number of weaknesses in our SAM Mid Term Review of URC performance Area of Directorate Activity Building Standards Development Management Software Asset Management Riverside Inverclyde Ser ERR 18 ERR 19 ERR 20 ERR 21

-Community Plan/SOA, SHANARRI SOA7 SOA7

-How much will Funded from

-it cost? £1m EMR

-Who is Director ERR Funded from

-responsible? £1m EMR

-How will we know we are getting there?
-Review and monitor population figures

-How will we get Develop: and

-there (including Implement: action

-timescale)? plan

-Where do we want Stabilise population

-to be? within Inverciyde

-ate Where are we No action plan in

-now? place

-Area of Directorate Activity Repopulation initiatives, stabilise population

-Ser ERR 22
+1963年1961年 Community Plan/SOA, SHANARRI SOA7 How much will it cost?
+Funded from £1m EMR Who is responsible?
+Director ERR How will we know we are getting there?
+Review and monitor population figures How will we get there (including timescale)?
+Develop and Implement action plan Where do we want to be?
+Stabilise population within Inverciyde rate Where are we now?
+No action plan in place Area of Directorate Activity ERR Repopulation 22 initiatives, stabilise population Ser ERR 22